Understanding nEHS

 Development of certificate prices in national emissions trading

-In the first year of the auction phase, allowances will be auctioned between a minimum price (55 euros per emission allowance) and a maximum price (65 euros per emission allowance).
-The price is set within this predetermined range depending on market demand.
+The auction phase begins in 2026.
+In 2026, nEHS certificates will be auctioned in a price corridor with a minimum price (55 euros per nEHS certificate) and a maximum price (65 euros per nEHS certificate).
+The price will form within this range depending on market demand.

 How does national emissions trading affect consumers?